Scripting Transformer

 ADAPTATION HOLES |

-example shows the same script getting used in two places to flip the values in two columns.
+This MASKING example shows the same script getting used in two places to flip the values in two columns.

-Instead of hardcoding the column names, it gets them from columns
+Instead of hardcoding the column names, it gets them from columns.

 Working with the generation context

-Each Scripting Transformer function takes in a ctx
+Each Scripting Transformer function takes in a ctx object.

 This represents the context of the current row’s generation.